5 Reasons Why The Outdoors is Good For You

 3. It's where adventure happens

-Climbing the highest branch of the tallest tree in my village while the other village kids looked up in awe (and I looked down in fear); galloping full pelt across a plateau in South Africa’s Draakensberg mountain range; watching the sun set with my bestest from a dune in the Moroccan desert; hiking through the sweltering jungle in a corner of Colombia; sipping coffee out of a tin mug after nights in a bivvy bag.
+Climbing the highest branch of the tallest tree in my village while the other village kids looked up in awe (and I looked down in fear); galloping full pelt across a plateau in South Africa’s Draakensberg mountain range; watching the sun set with my best friend from a dune in the Moroccan desert; hiking through the sweltering jungle in a corner of Colombia; sipping coffee out of a tin mug after nights in a bivvy bag.
 Outside is the setting for my most favourite stories.

 Sure, you can probably watch this stuff on a screen and from the comfort of your duvet but I have a hunch it just won’t be quite as satisfying.